-Topics: Big Data, data science, Mobile, Customer Analytics, Customer Experience, Machine Learning, Office of Finance, Wearable Computing, cloud computing, Continuous Planning, business intelligence, Analytics, Data Integration, Internet of Things, Financial Performance Management, digital technology, Digital Marketing, Mobile Marketing, Digital Commerce, Operations & Supply Chain, Enterprise Resource Planning, Machine Learning and Cognitive Computing, ERP and Continuous Accounting, Sales Planning and Analytics
+Topics: Big Data, data science, Mobile, Customer Analytics, Customer Experience, Machine Learning, Office of Finance, Wearable Computing, Continuous Planning, business intelligence, Analytics, Cloud Computing, Data Integration, Internet of Things, Financial Performance Management, digital technology, Digital Marketing, Digital Commerce, Operations & Supply Chain, Enterprise Resource Planning, Machine Learning and Cognitive Computing, ERP and Continuous Accounting, Sales Planning and Analytics

 More businesses are using software to implement and support a strategic pricing strategy designed to optimize revenue and margins in business-to-business (B2B) transactions because it can help improve results at the bottom line.
 “Optimize” in this instance means managing the trade-off that usually exists between revenue and profitability objectives in order to support a company’s strategy and capabilities in a given market.
 Business-to-business pricing management is Ventana Research’s term for such processes and applications.
 Software built for this purpose centralizes control and enforces consistency in pricing while assisting sales agents in negotiating prices that achieve desired business objectives.
 It enables agents to use techniques that can increase the revenue from a transaction, the margin on the sale or the probability of closing the sale.

-Topics: Big Data, data science, Office of Finance, cloud computing, Sales Performance Management, Financial Performance Management, analytics, sales, Price and Revenue Management, Pricing and Promotion Management, Sales Enablement and Execution, ERP and Continuous Accounting
+Topics: Big Data, data science, Sales, Office of Finance, Analytics, Cloud Computing, Sales Performance Management, Financial Performance Management, Price and Revenue Management, Pricing and Promotion Management, Sales Enablement and Execution, ERP and Continuous Accounting

 Senior finance executives and finance organizations that want to improve their performance must recognize the value of technology as a key tool for doing high-quality work.
 Consider how poorly your organization would perform if it had to operate using 25-year-old software and hardware.
 Having the latest technology isn’t always necessary, but it’s important for executives to understand that technology shapes a finance organization’s ability to improve its overall effectiveness.

-Topics: Big Data, data science, Mobile, Mobile Technology, Office of Finance, cloud computing, Continuous Planning, revenue recognition, Business Intelligence, Collaboration, analytics, Financial Performance Management, recurring revenue, Price and Revenue Management, Inventory Optimization, Billing and Recurring Revenue, Operations & Supply Chain, Enterprise Resource Planning, Sales and Operations Planning, Machine Learning and Cognitive Computing, ERP and Continuous Accounting, Collaboration for Business
+Topics: Big Data, data science, Mobile, Human Capital Management, Mobile Technology, Office of Finance, Continuous Planning, Analytics, Business Intelligence, Cloud Computing, Collaboration, Financial Performance Management, Price and Revenue Management, Inventory Optimization, Operations & Supply Chain, Enterprise Resource Planning, Sales and Operations Planning, Machine Learning and Cognitive Computing, ERP and Continuous Accounting